 Gap Mid-Rise Girlfriend Jean

 Are you the kind of queer who can’t sit in a chair properly?
 You’ll love that these jeans are flattering, flexible, and fitted through the ass, with a mid-rise that keeps you covered no matter how strangely you’re sitting on the floor.
-Plus, the light wash and subtle distressed detailing on this pair—available in sizes 24-35—are perfect for spring.
+Plus, the dark wash on this pair—available in sizes 24-35—is perfect for fall.

 Wildfang Essential Workwear Pants